ircolle/Tic-Tac-Toe/README.rst

 Technical notes
 ------------------

-* We are a Django shop, but it is not a requirement that you implement your program as a Django app.
+* It is not a requirement that you implement your program as a Django app.
 * Make sure your submission accurately reflects your development style.
 * Commit early and often, with good messages.